Developing superior muscle, becoming bigger, stronger and more attractive.

 The combination of these 3 groups of exercises is the only way to achieve strength gains, myofibrillar and sarcoplasmic hypertrophy, and small muscle gains all at once.
 You should work your body as a whole trying to improve every inch of it.

 With regards to bodyweight exercises; add some pull-ups and dips to your program.
-These two exercise can will benefit your strength gains and aesthetic appeal immediately.
+These two exercise can benefit your strength gains and aesthetic appeal immediately.

 Note for beginners: pull-ups work your back and biceps while dips work your chest, triceps and shoulders.